1. Home

 Energy efficient appliances, devices

 Changing light bulbs can be an energy-saving step.
-Energy Star-certified LED bulbs use about 90% less energy than standard bulbs so each bulb can save about $55 in electricity in its lifespan, which is about 15 times longer than a standard bulb.
+Energy Star-certified LED bulbs use about 90% less energy than older incandescent bulbs so each bulb can save about $55 in electricity in its lifespan, which is about 15 times longer than a standard bulb.
 An LED bulb also puts out about 70-90% less heat, so using LED bulbs in more places can make a small difference in how much your AC runs.

 According to the US Environmental Protection Agency, if every home in the US replaced one standard light bulb with an LED, Energy Star bulb, it would prevent seven billion pounds of greenhouse gas emissions a year, the same amount as about 690,000 cars, and it would collectively save about $580 million in power costs.